 Whether it is safe to drink reverse osmosis water or not is a continuing debate.
 Some studies say that consuming reverse osmosis water may lack minerals and is more acidic.
 But there is no proof of any harm caused.
 Today, RO is being adopted by many countries to provide potable and safe drinking water in regions where there is limited or no clean water.

 Reverse Osmosis Vs. Carbon Filtration?

 Reverse osmosis is different from carbon filtration because of the levels of impurities it will filter.
 It will remove up to 99.9% of all contaminants, including tiny particles (less than .001 micron).
 Carbon filtration only eliminates particles as small as 1 micron.
 As a result, your local water supply could be clean when leaving the municipal plant.
 However, as it travels from the plant to your tap, it may collect many impurities.
 It might also naturally have a high number of TDS (total dissolved solids).
-Therefore, it is best to have a reverse osmosis system to ensure that your water is free from contaminants.
+Therefore, it is best to have a reverse osmosis system to ensure that your water is free from contaminants like PFAS forever chemicals.

 Water is life.
 Fresh, clean, and safe water is essential for our health.
 Filtered water is free of bacteria, contaminants, and heavy metals.
 It offers incredible health benefits.
 At ONIT Home, we know the importance of clean water for your health.
 Therefore, we offer water treatment solutions for various applications and industries.
 We have an extensive range of all types of reverse osmosis to meet your home and industrial needs.
 Our vast global knowledge in engineering and manufacturing permits us to customize reverse osmosis and water treatment systems that meet an extensive range of client requirements and specifications.